joonas-a/tiralabra/docs/reports/week1.md

 ### What I learned

-I watched videos and read blogposts about different maze solving algorithms and how the mazes they generate differ.
+I watched videos and read blogposts about different maze generating algorithms and how the mazes they generate differ.

 ### What I'm doing next